A. All teams: the following applies to all BAYS teams for Spring and Fall:

 - Roster forms must include the following required information:

 Identification as a BAYS League Roster

 Alternatively, “BAYS Roster” or ”Boston Area Youth Soccer Roster” may be in the heading of the roster.

 Team Numeric ID which must exactly agree with the team listing on the BAYS Website

 Gender; Grade Group; Division; Section; [must match the team listing on the BAYS website and not be blank.]
 Combinations are permissible (e.g. Div/Sec 1A or Div 1; Sec A)

 Roster Date: the date the roster was generated or modified.

 An adult Head Coach's name must be listed on the roster.
-Optionally (though not required) their contact information, e.g., email address, phone #, etc. The head coach's name on the roster must be recognizable as a match to the head coach’s name listed on the BAYS website.
+Optionally (though not required) their contact information, e.g., email address, phone #, etc may be listed.
+The head coach's name on the roster must be recognizable as a match to the head coach’s name listed on the BAYS website.
 Club Coaches and Registrars need to refer to the Coach/Manager Website Information Policy.
 Additional coaches may be listed on the roster, or on the website, but do not need to match.

 The name of a minor under 18 may be listed as an assistant coach on a roster but may not have their contact information (email or phone) listed.